 A Whistleblower Hotline is operated by an independent third party where reports can be made confidentially and anonymously.
-All reports made under the Group Whistleblower Policy are reported to the Audit and Risk Committee and any material breach of the Group Whistleblower Policy is reported to the Chair of the Board
+All reports made under the Group Whistleblower Policy are reported to the Audit and Risk Committee and any breach of the Group Whistleblower Policy is reported to the Board.